Jack Paar: Retrospectives

-In 1984, Paar came out of retirement once again for the Museum of Broadcasting's "Tribute to Jack Paar", produced by Kevin Doherty, making two live appearances in New York.
+In 1984, Paar emerged from retirement again for the Museum of Broadcasting's "Tribute to Jack Paar", making two live appearances in New York.
 This led to his 1986 NBC special Jack Paar Comes Home.
 The following year, a second special, Jack Paar Is Alive and Well, was broadcast by the network.
-Both were made up largely of black-and-white kinescoped clips used at the tribute from Tonight and from Paar's primetime program, to which he maintained the copyright.
-Although most of Paar's Tonight Shows were taped (in color from 1960), only a few moments are known to exist in this format.
+Both were composed largely of black-and-white kinescope clips used at the tribute from The Tonight Show and from Paar's primetime program, for which he maintained the copyright.
+Although most of Paar's Tonight Show episodes were videotaped (in color beginning in 1960), only a few episodes and clips are known to exist.

-In 1997, PBS television devoted an edition of the American Masters series to Paar's career, and in 2003 revisited the topic with another hour-long examination of his work, titled Smart Television.
+In 1997, PBS television devoted an edition of the American Masters series to Paar's career, and in 2003 revisited the topic with another hour-long examination of his work titled Smart Television.

-In the spring of 2004, a memorial for Paar was held at the Museum of Television and Radio in New York City.
-Ron Simon, one of the museum's television and radio curators, was host and moderator, with appearances and speeches by television talk show host Dick Cavett, Turner Classic Movies (TCM) television host Robert Osborne, and Paar's daughter, Randy.
+In 2004, a memorial for Paar was held at the Museum of Television and Radio in New York City featuring Dick Cavett, Turner Classic Movies (TCM) television host Robert Osborne and Paar's daughter Randy.

 Awards

-Paar was nominated for an Emmy award for Best Performance by a Continuing Character in a Musical or Variety Series in 1951, and nominated again in 1958 for an Emmy for Best Continuing Performance in a Series by a Comedian, Singer, Host, Dancer, M.C., Announcer, Narrator, or Panelist.
+Paar was nominated for an Emmy Award for Best Performance by a Continuing Character in a Musical or Variety Series in 1951 and nominated again in 1958 for an Emmy for Best Continuing Performance in a Series by a Comedian, Singer, Host, Dancer, M.C., Announcer, Narrator, or Panelist.
 He did not win either time.

 Personal life and death

-Paar was married twice to his first wife, Irene Paar (née Gubbins).
-After divorcing, the couple remarried in 1940 in Ohio, only to divorce again.
+Paar was married twice to his first wife, Irene Gubbins.
+After the first divorce, the couple remarried in 1940 in Ohio, only to divorce again.
 He then married his second wife, Miriam Wagner, in 1943, and they remained together until his death.

 During the 1990s, Paar's health began to decline steadily.
-He had triple-bypass heart surgery in 1998 and suffered a stroke in 2003.
-The following year he died at his home in Greenwich, Connecticut, with Miriam and their daughter Randy at his bedside.
-Paar's body was cremated, and his ashes returned to his family.
+He underwent triple-bypass heart surgery in 1998 and suffered a stroke in 2003.
+On January 27, 2004, he died at his home in Greenwich, Connecticut, at age 85, with Miriam and their daughter Randy at his bedside.
+Paar's body was cremated and his ashes were returned to his family.